Stealth in Hunting: Being Invisible

-It’s not enough to be stealthy; you must become INVISIBLE!
+In hunting, it’s not enough to be stealthy; you must be INVISIBLE!

 These words echoed in my head last year while bowhunting.
 It occurred to me that being stealthy–or super-sneaky–isn’t enough.
 You must move through the woods in a way that you are completely undetectable.
 But what does it mean to be invisible?